HL7/fhir-specialty-rx/input/pages/StructureDefinition-specialty-rx-allergyintolerance-intro.md

 #### Mandatory Search Parameters

-In order to respond to Specialty Rx data requests (specified using query statements contained in the CommunicationRequest.payload element), the following search parameters and search parameter combinations SHALL be supported.:
+In order to respond to Specialty Rx data requests, the following search parameters and search parameter combinations SHALL be supported.:

 1. **SHALL** support searching for all allergies for a patient using the **[`patient`](https://www.hl7.org/fhir/us/core/SearchParameter-us-core-allergyintolerance-patient.html)** search parameter: